 The 2021 Rocky Mountain Stroke Conference will be offered virtually in six individual 1-hour lunchtime sessions.
-Webinars will be presented on Thursdays from noon-1:00pm (MST), April 22-May 27, 2021.
+Webinars will be presented on Thursdays from noon-1:00pm (MDT), April 22-May 27, 2021.
 Webinars will be recorded.
 Must register to receive an online conference link.

 Course Objectives & Upon Completion of the Activity:

 - Participants will be able to describe specific clinical practices to improve care for stroke patients.

 - Participants will recognize the importance of using a standardized team-based approach for stroke care in the acute and regional care settings.

 - Participants will be able to describe new clinical practice guidelines and recommendations for acute ischemic stroke patients.

 - Participants will be able to describe specific stroke prevention interventions.

 Disclosure Statement/Criteria for Successful Completion/Continuing Education: